 android:fontFamily="@font/poppins_bold" />

-If you are using Jetpack Compose, there are different ways to use custom fonts.
+There are different ways to use custom fonts.
 Follow this article on Jetpack Compose Themes.

 This is how you add custom fonts in Android Studio.
 If you have any doubts, comment below.